 That little attention to detail is so Japanese of how critical some ramen ya’s are about how long their ramen sits to the temperature their ramen is served at.

 Post WWII Japan and Emergency Aid in the Form of Wheat and Lard

 Out of ramen, somen, udon, soba, and yakisoba, only ramen contains a thin layer/amount of fat added to the dashi (soup) which you can partially thank Muuuuuurica for .The post WW2 grant was called GARIOA (Government Aid and Relief in Occupied Areas).

 For the longest time on the internet, there was a void of information for ramen recipes, so “you people” filled that void.
 A hole filled with vegan and vegetarian influencers all wanting fame and the almighty dollar for their mighty influencer influence.
 An influence that turned ramen into an Americanized noodle salad (I mean, what did you expect?).

 Missing from that Americanized noodle salad is the fifth element of ramen, the fat.
 The fat differentiates ramen from other Japanese noodle soups, especially since most noodle broths are fish-based or vegan/pescatarian.

-You see American food producers calling all instant noodles “ramen,” but they do not do that with pasta even though the ingredients are similar and origins are from China, thank you Marco Polo .Even catsup (ketchup) has Chinese origins.
+You see American food producers calling all instant noodles “ramen,” but they do not do that with pasta even though the ingredients are similar and the origins are from China, thank you Marco Polo .Even catsup (ketchup) and chicken noodle soup has Chinese origins.

 “Those people” that do this are disrespecting the Chinese by giving every instant noodle a Japanese name, and I do not want to get into the geopolitical reasons why that is eff’d up.